-The 2024-2025 GENUP Courses are four-hour courses that must be completed by all provisional brokers (PBs) and non-provisional brokers who are not brokers-in-charge (BICs) and/or do not have BIC-Eligible status and who wish to renew their licenses on active status on July 1, 2025, for the 2025-2026 license year.
+The 2024-2025 BICUP Courses are four-hour courses that must be completed by all Brokers-in-Charge (BICs) and brokers who have BIC-Eligible status who wish to renew their licenses on active status on July 1, 2025, for the 2025-2026 license year.

-BICs and brokers with BIC-Eligible status must take a Broker-in-Charge Update Course (BICUP) each year to satisfy the Update course requirement and to maintain BIC-Eligible status, as prescribed by Title 21, Chapter 58, of the North Carolina Administrative Code (Rule) Subchapter A, Section .1702 (Rule 58A .1702) and Rule 58A .0110.
+Provisional brokers (PBs) and non-provisional brokers who are not BICs and/or do not have BIC-Eligible status must take a General Update (GENUP) course each year to satisfy the Update course requirement and to maintain active status, as prescribed by Title 21, Chapter 58, of the North Carolina Administrative Code (Rule) Subchapter A, Section .1702 (Rule 58A .1702) and Rule 58A .0110.